 Another factor that can cause your Mac to overheat and fans to make a loud noise is the dirt and dust inside your computer.
 To prevent that from happening, ensure a clean working environment and regularly clean the dust from your desk and computer.

 If you already have the issue of dust and dirt covering the fans of your laptop, then you will have to take some time to clean the inside of your Mac.

 When you experience sudden drops in performance, this might mean that you have apps running in the background that use a significant amount of memory resources.

-To discover which apps are slowing down your computer, open the Activity Monitor by clicking the magnifying glass from the top right corner and type in “Activity Monitor.”
-Check the CPU tab and close the apps using the most CPU if you aren’t currently using them at the moment.
+To discover which apps are slowing down your computer, open the Activity Monitor by clicking the magnifying glass from the top right corner and typing in “Activity Monitor.”
+Check the CPU tab and close the apps using the most CPU if you aren’t currently using them.

 Delete Browser Cache

-If you are using Safari, which is the default web browser for macOS, open the browser, click on the Develop option from the upper menu, and choose the option called Clear Cache.
+If you are using Safari, the default web browser for macOS, open the browser, click on the Develop option from the upper menu, and choose the Clear Cache option.